-But in fantasy, there are limited options, since modern types of contraception will generally seem out of place.
-(Some of them are actually Older Than They Think, although weren't necessarily common.)
+But in fantasy, there are limited options, since modern types of contraception will generally seem out of place (some of them are actually Older Than They Think, but the average viewer might not know this because Reality Is Unrealistic and they still weren't necessarily common).
 The answer?
 Just plain make something up, or else dig up something that's real but relatively unknown.
 Or for that matter, fictionalize a real method — the ones that find their way into fantasy works are sometimes safer, sanitized versions of how it really works.
 It rarely matters what — the point is, the characters can entertain themselves as frequently as necessary without the writer having to worry about biological cause and effect getting in the way of the story.

 If a fantasy setting has Eternal Sexual Freedom and the writer bothers to explain why, this is probably the most common excuse.
 The particular method may be Applied Phlebotinum.
 In settings where it exists, it can often be one of the Women's Mysteries.